 1. Free eBlockerOS Download

 These eBlockerOS images are based completely on the Open Source Code for the first time.
-Additionally, the underlying operating system (debian Linux 10 Buster) has been updated and numerous improvements have been made.
-Please find more information in the Release Notes, which will continue to be updated until the final release.
+The underlying operating system has been updated and we have made numerous improvements.
+Please find more information in the Release Notes.

 Hardware requirements: min.
 1GB RAM